![]() | Oracle System Handbook - ISO 7.0 May 2018 Internal/Partner Edition | ||

 SUNWsolnm...done.
 1.45 Mbytes remaining.

-Solaris 9 software installation succeeded
+Completed software installation Solaris 9 software installation succeeded Customizing system files

 - Mount points table (/etc/vfstab)